Monday of Week 3 of Easter – First Reading

 Commentary on Acts 6:8-15

 Today we begin the story of Stephen, who will be the first person to give his life for Christ.
 He is the first martyr, the first true witness to the Gospel.
-Because of this, his feast was celebrated on the day after Christmas.
+Because of this, his feast is celebrated on the day after Christmas.
 Today’s passage follows the reading on the appointment of the ‘deacons’, of whom Stephen was one, and also following the conversion of some of the Temple’s priests.

 We are told at the beginning that: